-- Income or loss from discontinued operations as this represents events that are not expected to be present in future periods and its exclusion provides better insight to the operating performance of the company's continuing operations; - Change in contingent consideration fair value as this generally represents changes in expectations regarding future operating performance and therefore is not reflective of current period operating performance of the business; - Acquisition-related expenses represent various transaction costs associated with acquisitions, as these costs are outside the control of those responsible for the underlying operations of the business; - Losses/gains on divestiture as the impact of such transaction is outside the control of those responsible for the underlying operations of the business; and - Income taxes include the current and deferred tax effects associated with the aforementioned pre-tax adjustments and tax impacts from certain transactions, such as acquisitions or reorganizations.
+- Income or loss from discontinued operations as this represents events that are not expected to be present in future periods and its exclusion provides better insight to the operating performance of the company's continuing operations; - Change in contingent consideration fair value as this generally represents changes in expectations regarding future operating performance, as well as changes in market place data (e.g., discount rates) and therefore is not reflective of current period operating performance of the business; - Acquisition-related expenses represent various transaction costs associated with acquisitions, as these costs are outside the control of those responsible for the underlying operations of the business; - Losses/gains on divestiture as the impact of such transaction is outside the control of those responsible for the underlying operations of the business; - Unrealized gains/losses on equity investment as the impact of such investments on the company's reported results of operations for a period is highly variable, difficult to predict and outside the control of those responsible for the underlying operations of the business; and - Income taxes include the current and deferred tax effects associated with the aforementioned pre-tax adjustments, changes in related uncertain tax positions and tax impacts from certain transactions, such as acquisitions or reorganizations.
 Management does not believe that these net favorable items are indicative of the company's core operating performance.